Immigration policy of the United States: Visa policy

 To seek entry to the United States, prospective immigrants must apply and be accepted for a travel visa.
 Immigrants seeking permanent residency are given a green card, which designates them as lawful permanent residents.
 Approximately one million green cards are granted annually.
 Between 2013 and 2017, 45% of green card recipients were immediate relatives of American citizens, and another 21% were family sponsored.
 14% of recipients received green cards for employment, and 13% received green cards as refugees.
 The Diversity Immigrant Visa program also grants 55,000 green cards for applicants around the world each year.
 Immigrants seeking temporary residence in the United States apply for a temporary visa.
 Approved applicants are authorized to stay for a certain length of time, and they may also be authorized to work or attend university in the United States, depending on their visa category.

-Members of Congress may submit private bills granting residency to specific named individuals.
-A special committee vets the requests, which require extensive documentation.
-The Central Intelligence Agency has the statutory authority to admit up to one hundred people a year outside of normal immigration procedures, and to provide for their settlement and support.
-The program is called "PL110", named after the legislation that created the agency, Public Law 110, the Central Intelligence Agency Act.